cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

     \frac{dy_f}{dt} =f(sharks, fish, time) = c y_f + d y_s y_f

 where :math:`y_s` and :math:`y_f` are the number of sharks and thousands of fish respectively, and the constants :math:`(a, b, d)=(-0.8, 0.3, -0.6)` govern their behaviour.
 It's clear that the value of constant :math:`c` is easily calculable from the first equation, but we will leave it in this form to better illustrate the operation of the :code:`Generator` later on.

 In order to use this in our model we need to write it as a MathML2 string.
 The basic structure for these is described in the :mathml2help:`W3 resource pages regarding MathML2 <>`.

 .. container:: nb

     **Note** that libCellML will **only** accept MathML2 markup, even though later versions (3 and 4) are now available.

-Looking at the top equation first, the MathML2 representation of :math:`c=a-2.0` is:
+Looking at the top equation first, the MathML2 representation of :math:`c = a - 2.0` is:

 .. code-block:: xml